AimaAyaz/ITAI-2277-Capstone-Portfolio/README.md

 Each phase contains:
 - All deliverables submitted for that stage
 - A dedicated README summarizing goals, tasks completed, and outcomes
-- Supporting files such as PPTs, PDFs, or code snapshots
+- Supporting files such as PPTs, PDFs, or ipynb. notebooks

 ---